falb79/Fake-Reveal/README.md

 ### to close the virtual environment run: conda deactivate

+## Download checkpoint and files needed for preprocessing
+In the project create a folder called models

+place model checkpoint "fine-tuned model", shape_predictor_68_face_landmarks.dat, and 20words_mean_face.npy in this folder

+You will find them in their GitHub repository `https://github.com/facebookresearch/av_hubert` and in the demo provided.

 ## To run the project:
 Open the project in VS code